Patient and Public Privacy Notice

 Who do we share your information with?

 We may on occasions need to share relevant personal information with other NHS organisations and non-NHS providers of healthcare.

 Some examples are:

-- The Trust participates in the Nottinghamshire Health and Care Portal.
+- The Trust participates in the Nottinghamshire Health and Care Portal / Interweave.
 The portal enables providers to electronically share health and social care information, such as hospital and GP attendances, test results, medication and care plans with other Nottinghamshire health and social care providers.
 With explicit consent, health and social care professionals, or staff who are supervised by health and social care professionals, will be able to access information to better coordinate and provide care.
-Access is strictly controlled and the shared record is hosted by Nottingham University Hospitals NHS Trust in a secure data centre.
+Access to the portal is strictly controlled and the shared record is hosted by Nottingham University Hospitals NHS Trust in a secure data centre.

 - With the explicit consent of the patient, Macmillan holistic needs assessments are shared with the patient’s GP and community teams.

 - The Trust also includes and managed Nottingham Treatment Centre on the Queens Medical Campus.
 NUH holds records of any previous attendances at the Centre prior to this transfer as well as ongoing records.

 - When Children and Young People attend NUH information may be shared with relevant health care professionals e.g. Health Visitor, School Nurse.